 How is it best used?

-This master grid can then be easily cloned to make unique grid instances for each new joiner – with further tailoring, as necessary, for their individual situation and job role.
-These specific-individual staff induction grids can be easily colour labelled, module-by-module, to annotate confidence-related progress through the plan – thus facilitating dynamic HR overview and support intervention.
+This master grid template can then be easily cloned to make unique grid instances for each new joiner – with further tailoring, as necessary, for their individual situation and job role.
+These specific-individual staff induction grids can be easily color labelled, module-by-module, to annotate confidence-related progress through the plan – thus facilitating dynamic HR overview and support intervention.

 What does it consist of?

 These example grids lay out a suggested staff induction methodology – one across an illustrative 12-week plan and one organised by three priority categories.
 The grids include c.
 75 module (element) ideas within a number of common-topic themes (rows):

 - Company overview – including vision, mission & objectives, core values, org. structures, key staff, brand awareness, market and competitor overview etc.